 By providing the fuel trucks with real-time tank gauge readings from the filling stations while loading at the depot, it is possible to optimize the payloads for the individual filling stations on the distribution routes.
 And with up to a $1 billion inventory, even small improvements can improve cash flow by significant amounts.

-Site Info web application allowing the logistics planning team to make their prognosis based on timely data and filter out variances on each tank.
+A HOS application allowing the logistics planning team to make their prognosis based on timely data and filter out variances on each tank.